djgroen/FabSim3/docs/tutorials.md

 	* `#!python update_environment(args)`

-		is predefined FabSim3 function which updated the environmental variables that are used as a combination settings registry and shared inter-task data namespace.
+		is a predefined FabSim3 function which updated the environmental variables that are used as a combination settings registry and shared inter-task data namespace.
 The complete list of FabSim3 environmental variables can be found in `machines.yml` and `machines_user.yml` located in `FabSim3/fabsim/deploy` folder.

 	* `#!python with config(args)`